TV screen technology explained

 To stream 4K content, you need a good internet connection.
 Netflix recommends at least 25Mbps to get a reliable stream.
 8K streams could feasibly require double that, and only a handful of internet service providers offer speeds of 50Mpbs and over.

-The problem facing the TV is the nonexistence of 8K content, but Samsung has found a solution - sort of.
-The Q9S uses AI to upscale standard definition, HD and 4K video.
-The resulting resolution won't be full 8K, but it should improve the quality of the stuff you watch every day, whether that's an episode of Corrie on ITV+1 or a 4K copy of Blade Runner 2049.
+The problem facing the TV is the non-existence of 8K content, but Samsung has found a solution - sort of.
+The Q950TS uses AI to upscale standard-definition, HD and 4K video.
+The resulting resolution won't be full 8K, but should improve the quality of the stuff you watch every day, whether that's an episode of Corrie on ITV HD or a 4K copy of Blade Runner 2049.

 Should you buy an 8K TV?

-The one potential outlier is the Q9S, with its ability to upscale any content to somewhere near 8K quality.
-If this makes a significant difference to how good standard definition, HD and 4K video look, then it may be worth considering, assuming the TV is anywhere close to affordable.
+But also, maybe.
+The ability of these TVs to upscale any content to somewhere near 8K quality is intriguing.
+If this makes a significant difference to how good standard definition, HD and 4K video look, then it may be worth considering, assuming you can afford one.